BaconBombz/WiFi-Reloaded/README.md

 #./install.sh

 # Running the Program
-Run the program with "wifi-reloaded" in terminal.
+Run the program with "./wifi-reloaded" in terminal.